 If you would like a chaperone present at your appointment with the doctor or nurse, please let the receptionist know when booking your appointment and we will be pleased to arrange this for you.
 Alternatively, you may bring along a friend or relative to your appointment.

-We are a training practice and often have medical students training with us, and occasionally others such as nursing students.
-You will be informed if there is going to be a student present when you see the doctor or nurse.
+We are a training practice and often have medical students and qualified junior doctors training with us, and occasionally others such as nursing students.
+You will be informed if there is going to be a student/junior doctor present when you see the doctor or nurse.
 If you would prefer for them not to be present that is fine, simply inform the receptionist or the doctor - you don't need to give a reason.